We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 We can see why plastics might have superior insulative values and could even be more effective than landscape fabric as a weed deterrent.

 Our primary reason for not trying this technique has been general availability.
 It’s difficult to source the material affordably in a place like Alaska, from our experience.
-We also haven’t sought it out as it presents additional challenges.

 Plastic is not permeable.
 It would naturally restrict the ability for rain or a hose sprayer to properly irrigate your plants.